flatlogic/bootstrap-tabcollapse/readme.md

     $('#myTab').tabCollapse();

-If you want to specify the class that is given to accordion and tabs components you can do by passing options to `tabCollapse`:
+If you want to specify the class that is given to accordion and tabs components you can do so by passing options to `tabCollapse`:

     $('#myTab').tabCollapse({
         tabsClass: 'hidden-sm',